 The City’s age structure is generally influenced by the ‘White British’ group, with most other ethnic groups having a younger age profile than the City average.
 The two exceptions to this are the ‘White Irish’ and ‘Black Caribbean’ groups which have much higher proportions of older people.
 The youngest age profiles are amongst the mixed ethnic groups where 15-20% of people are aged under 5.

-The population of pupils in the City’s educational provision also shows a varied picture, with 49.6% of pupils being members of BME groups in January 2015.
-This proportion has been rising in recent years from 37% in 2008.
+The population of pupils in the City’s educational provision also shows a varied picture, with 53.1% of pupils being members of BME groups (non White-British) in January 2017.
+This proportion has been rising in recent years from 37% in 2008

 The Pakistani group was quite highly concentrated in Berridge, Dales and Leen Valley ward; whereas the Indian group was more widely spread, with the greatest numbers being in Radford & Park and Wollaton West.
 The Black and Black British group was also quite widely spread, but had concentrations in Aspley, St Ann’s and Radford & Park.
 The Mixed group, taken as a whole, was very widely spread around the City.